 Engeström, Y., Learning by Expanding.
+An Activity- theoretical approach to developmental research, Helsinki: Orienta-Konsultit.
+1987

+Vygotsky, L. S., Mind in society: The development of higher psychological processes, Cambridge, MA: Harvard University Press, 1978

+Challenging Mission

-An Activity-theoretical approach to developmental research, Helsinki: Orienta-Konsultit.
-1987 Vygotsky, L. S., Mind in society: The development of higher psychological processes, Cambridge, MA: Harvard University Press, 1978 Mission Possible Design missions that are effective for learning, attractive, worthwhile to challenge, and at the appropriate levels of difficulty.
+Design missions that are effective for learning, attractive, worthwhile to challenge, and at the appropriate levels of difficulty.

 You are about to design missions fit to the curriculum that you have already designed based on Discovery-Driven Expanding.
 While you can find a lot of resources for conventional education for acquiring knowledge or skill of subjects, you realize that the resources for creative learning has not been developed enough.
 Thus, you find that you need to develop what you need in your class.
-What is most important is to design missions for creative learning. ▼ In this context There are many missions that tend to be unsuitable to creative learning because they either make learners too free and unfocussed.
+What is most important is to design missions for creative learning.

+$\pmb{\nabla}$ In this context

+There are many missions that tend to be unsuitable to creative learning because they either make learners too free and unfocussed.
 If you make a mission based on the interests of students, it will become happy experience for them but hardly achieve epistemic change by learning.
+If you make a mission related to the subjects, it will be worthwhile to study but hardly educe autonomy and creativity of the learners.

+▼ Therefore

-If you make a mission related to the subjects, it will be worthwhile to study but hardly educe autonomy and creativity of the learners. ▼ Therefore Design missions that are effective for learning, attractive, and worthwhile to challenge, and at the appropriate levels of difficulty, increasing the difficulty level of missions gradually as follows: discovering the visible, discovering the invisible, and discovering how to discover.
+Design missions that are effective for learning, attractive, and worthwhile to challenge, and at the appropriate levels of difficulty, increasing the difficulty level of missions gradually as follows: discovering the visible, discovering the invisible, and discovering how to discover.
 In first step, set missions for discovering something visible in a field.
 In second step, set missions for discovering something invisible hidden in the visible.
 In third step, set missions for discovering how to discover the solution for their mission.

 For realizing creative learning, it is most important to organize missions that lead the learners to expand themselves gradually from their current levels.
 It seems be of the value to refer to the Learners Profile (International Baccalaureate Organization, 2008), and as a result missions can be designed for expanding the competencies of learners profile.
 In addition, the missions need to contain the mysterious or interesting aspect in order to fascinating the learners.
 Also, the missions should be worthwhile to challenge because they are future-oriented and socially rooted.
-Finally, the difficulty levels of the missions need to be considered, where it is necessary that the missions look hard but they are possible to be completed. ▼ Consequently Learners can keep participating in the creative learning and expand their ability to discover visible, invisible, and how to discover gradually.
+Finally, the difficulty levels of the missions need to be considered, where it is necessary that the missions look hard but they are possible to be completed.

+▼ Consequently

+Learners expand their capacity in stages, because it is necessary for them to nurture challenging mind gradually.
 In first step, learners become aware of the objects, behavior, and characteristics that are not focused before.
 In second step, learners become to think mechanisms and relationships hidden in visible things.
 In third step, learners become to develop their way to do things.